jakubMitura14/msSql-database-model-scripts/README.md

 result is in minutes

 ## query 12
---Czy jest możliwe przyjęcie zgłoszenia zamówienia w danym oddziale aby było zrealizowane w ciągu 36 h roboczych.
+Is it possible to admit new order  to be completed in 36 hours --Czy jest możliwe przyjęcie zgłoszenia zamówienia w danym oddziale aby było zrealizowane w ciągu 36 h roboczych.

 -- selecting only non completed orders for company brach 1 joining data about element sets that are not yet completed with prim as (select [dateTimeOfIssuing],[quantity],idElement as idEl  from [dbo].[OrderHistory] join SetDetail on [dbo].[OrderHistory].ChosenSet = SetDetail.idSet